-- 3. The following City Parks and Recreational facilities shall remain CLOSED: - Beach View Park, 5301 Collins Avenue - o Scott Rakow Youth Center, 2700 Sheridan Avenue - o 20th Street Pocket Park, 2001 North Bay Road - o Indian Beach Park, 4621 Collins Avenue - LaGorce Park, 6421 Alton Road - 4.
+- 3. The following City Parks and Recreational facilities shall remain CLOSED: - o Beach View Park, 5301 Collins Avenue - o Scott Rakow Youth Center, 2700 Sheridan Avenue

+- o 20th Street Pocket Park, 2001 North Bay Road - o Indian Beach Park, 4621 Collins Avenue - o LaGorce Park, 6421 Alton Road - 4.
 Additionally, the following facilities shall also remain CLOSED or subject to the restrictions specified below: - a.
-All park restrooms shall remain closed, except for restrooms at the golf courses and tennis centers, which shall be subject to the following restrictions: (1) an attendant shall be provided for each restroom; (2)

-restrooms shall be cleaned no less than once every two hours with CDC approved products; and (3) restroom use shall be limited to one person or one family at a time.
+All park restrooms shall remain closed, except for restrooms at the golf courses and tennis centers, which shall be subject to the following restrictions: (1) an attendant shall be provided for each restroom; (2) restrooms shall be cleaned no less than once every two hours with CDC approved products; and (3) restroom use shall be limited to one person or one family at a time. - b.

-- b.
 All volleyball courts shall remain closed. - c.
 The Maurice Gibb Park Pier shall REOPEN effective June 15, 2020. - d.
 South Pointe Park (including the pier) shall REOPEN effective June 15, 2020. - e.
-The football bleachers and baseball stadium at Flamingo Park shall remain closed. - 5.
+The football bleachers and baseball stadium at Flamingo Park shall remain closed. - f.
+Commencing on August 4, 2020, all basketball courts in City parks shall be CLOSED.
+All solo or group activity related to basketball, including, but not limited to, dribbling or shooting basketballs, is hereby PROHIBITED. - 5.
 The City's beachwalks and baywalks shall remain OPEN.
 Facial coverings shall be worn if social distancing (minimum six-foot separation between people) cannot otherwise be achieved, except by children under the age of 2, persons who have trouble breathing due to a chronic pre-existing condition, or persons engaged in strenuous physical activity or exercise. - 6.
 Gatherings on the City's beachwalks and baywalks shall be limited to 10 people or fewer. - 7.
 The Purdy Boat Ramp at Maurice Gibb Park shall be CLOSED, except to Miami Beach residents.
 Temporary docking at the boat ramp shall be PROHIBITED. - 8.
 Monument Island shall remain CLOSED.